-For related keys, Kondo et al. [KSTI18] searched for iterative key differences in SIMON.
+Related-key Distinguishers.
+Kondo et al. [KSTI18] searched for iterative key differences in Simon.
 This allowed them to extend previous results by four to 15 rounds.
-For SIMON-96-96, the authors found iterative key differentials for up to 20 rounds.
-Though, it remains unclear if this yields an impossible differential; in the best case, such a 20-round distinguisher can be extended by 2 + 2 + 2 wrapping rounds: two more blank rounds where one of the key words is not used, plus two rounds where the key difference can be canceled by the state differences, plus two outermost rounds since the result of the non-linear function is independent of the key and therefore predictable in SIMON.
+For Simon-96-96, the authors found iterative key differentials for up to 20 rounds.
+It remains unclear if this yields an impossible differential; in the best case, a key-iterated 20-round distinguisher could be extended by 2+2+2 wrapping rounds: two more blank rounds where one of the key words is not used, plus two rounds where the key difference can be canceled by the state differences, plus two outermost rounds since the result of the non-linear function is independent of the key and therefore predictable in Simon.
 So, an impossible-differential distinguisher could cover up to 26 rounds.
-Note that this upper bound that has not been formulated to an attack on the here-considered versions by Kondo et al. and is therefore not part of the attack overview in Table 3.
+Though, such an upper bound has not been formulated to an attack on the here-considered versions by Kondo et al.; therefore, it is not contained in the overview in Table 4.

-Algebraic Cryptanalysis is unlikely to be a threat on SIMON-like constructions for sufficiently many rounds.
-However, Raddum [Rad15] showed that the large number of rounds is necessary, by demonstrating that equation systems of up to 14 rounds of SIMON-96-96 and up to 16 rounds of SIMON-128 are efficiently solvable on an off-the-shelf laptop.
-Though, extensions are unknown at the moment.
+Algebraic Cryptanalysis is unlikely to be a threat on Simon-like constructions for sufficiently many rounds.
+Raddum [Rad15] pointed out that the large number of rounds is necessary, by demonstrating that equation systems of up to 14 rounds of Simon-96-96 and up to 16 rounds of Simon-128 are solvable efficiently in a few minutes on an off-the-shelf laptop.
+Extensions to considerably more rounds are still unknown.

-Meet-in-the-Middle Attacks are successful primarily on primitives that do not use parts of the key space in sequences of several rounds.
-The SIMON-2w-2w versions use every key bit in each sequence of two subsequent rounds, which limits the chances of meet-in-the-middle attacks drastically.
-Considering 3-subset meet-in-the-middle attacks, together with an initial structure and partial matching, the length of an attack is limited to that of twice the full diffusion plus four rounds plus the maximal length of an initial structure plus two rounds for a splice-and-cut part, which yiels 30 rounds as upper bound.
-Though, it is unlikely that such attacks cover 30 or more rounds on SIMON-2w-2w.
+Meet-in-the-Middle Attacks are successful primarily on primitives that do not use parts of the key in sequences of several rounds.
+The Simon-2w-2w versions use every key bit in each sequence of two subsequent rounds, which limits the chances of meet-in-the-middle attacks drastically.
+Considering 3-subset meet-in-the-middle attacks, together with an initial structure and partial matching, the length of an attack is limited to roughly that of twice the full diffusion plus four rounds plus the maximal length of an initial structure plus two rounds for a splice-and-cut part, which yields 30 rounds as a rough upper bound.
+It is unlikely that such attacks cover 30 or more rounds on Simon-2w-2w.